SDC-NightWing/FreshThreadz-Q-A/README.md

 -- How to fully utilize indexing
 -- How to avoid full table scanning
 -- How to avoid queries for invalid data
 -- Besides client side connection pooing, try thread pooling
+-- Incorporate a in-memory database like Redis.

 <hr>